brasov2de/PCFTraining/3_DatasetPCF/Assets/Lab3.md

 # Lab 3.1 - The code for a dataset PCF using Fluent UI

-Delete the generated HalloWorld.tsx, and create a new file Grid.tsx.
+Delete the generated HalloWorld.tsx, and create a new file Grid.tsx instead.
 Define the react function component GridInternal, which we export using React.memo:

 ```typescript